gibbbone/hello-world/file2.md

 ## Intro
 This is a test markdown file.
 It has been used to test the command line procedure outlined [here](https://guides.github.com/introduction/git-handbook/).
-It is loosely based on the previous one here.
+It is loosely based on [the previous version](https://github.com/giovannibonaccorsi/hello-world/blob/master/file1.md).

 This is the second version of the procedure, hopefully with less errors.
 It aims to document: